squid-cache/squid-cache.github.io/SquidFaq/InterceptionProxy.rst

 ## start nat_disclaimer

-'''NOTE:''' This configuration is given for use '''on the squid box'''.
+'''NOTE:''' NAT configuration will only work when used '''on the squid box'''.
 This is required to perform intercept accurately and securely.
 To intercept from a gateway machine and direct traffic at a separate squid box use [[ConfigExamples/Intercept/IptablesPolicyRoute|policy routing]].

 ## end nat_disclaimer